AppDaemon/appdaemon/docs/APPGUIDE.rst

 There wouldn't be much point in being able to run multiple versions of an App if there wasn't some way to instruct them to do something different.
-For this reason it is possible to pass any required arguments to an App, which are then made available to the object at runtime.
+For this reason, it is possible to pass any required arguments to an App, which are then made available to the object at runtime.
 The arguments themselves can be called anything (apart from ``module`` or ``class``) and are simply added into the section after the 2 mandatory